akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 **Movie Lens** contains a set of movie ratings from the MovieLens website, a movie recommendation service.
 This dataset was collected and maintained by [GroupLens](https://grouplens.org/) , a research group at the University of Minnesota.
 There are 5 versions included: "25m", "latest-small", "100k", "1m", "20m".
 In all datasets, the movies data and ratings data are joined on "movieId".
 The 25m dataset, latest-small dataset, and 20m dataset contain only movie data and rating data.
 The 1m dataset and 100k dataset contain demographic data in addition to movie and rating data.

-**movie_lens/100k** can be treated in two ways:
+**movie_lens/1m** can be treated in two ways:

   * It can be interpreted as expressesing which movies the users watched (and rated), and which they did not.
 This is a form of *implicit feedback*, where users' watches tell us which things they prefer to see and which they'd rather not see (This means that every movie a user watched is a positive example, and every movie they have not seen is an implicit negative example).
   * It can also be seen as expressesing how much the users liked the movies they did watch.
 This is a form of *explicit feedback*: given that a user watched a movie, we can tell roughly how much they liked by looking at the rating they have given.

-**(1) movie_lens/100k-ratings:**
+**(1) movie_lens/1m-ratings:**
- * Config description: This dataset contains 100,000 ratings from 943 users on 1,682 movies.
-This dataset is the oldest version of the MovieLens dataset.
+ * Config description: This dataset contains 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens.
-Each user has rated at least 20 movies.
 Ratings are in whole-star increments.
 This dataset contains demographic data of users in addition to data on movies and ratings.
+ * This dataset is the largest dataset that includes demographic data from movie_lens.
  * "user_gender": gender of the user who made the rating; a true value corresponds to male
  * "bucketized_user_age": bucketized age values of the user who made the rating, the values and the corresponding ranges are:
    * 1: "Under 18"